Spiš Castle | A marvellous masterpiece of medieval masonry

 view of the lower bailey of Spiš Castle and the surrounding fields and hills; seen from the top of the castle keep, Slovakia

-Although, Spiš Castle has never been conquered by enemy troops, its demise eventually came in 1780 when it fell victim to the flames (like pretty much every castle in Slovakia ever).
-It is not certain what caused the inferno, but theories suggest that the fortress was either struck by lightning, set ablaze by a moonshine brewing garrison, or burned down by the owners themselves, who tried to avoid a fee on roofed buildings.
+In fact, during her long history, Spiš Castle stayed unconquered until she finally fell victim to the flames in 1780 (like every castle in Slovakia ever).
+What exactly caused the inferno remains unknown, however, scholars suggest that she was either struck by lightning, set ablaze by a moonshine-brewing garrison, or even burnt down by her aristocratic owners themselves who tried to avoid a tax on roofed buildings.

 view of the palaces and halls of the upper ward, Spiš Castle, Slovakia